 A study of 56 dog breeds found that the Australian Shepherd and Golden Retriever were easier to train than most other dog breeds.

-Both the Golden Retriever and the Australian Shepherd are intelligent dog breeds, which may explain why they are easy to train.
-As with all dog breeds, early socialization is important for your Australian Shepherd Golden Retriever mix.
+The Golden Retriever and the Australian Shepherd are intelligent dog breeds, which may explain why they are easy to train.
+However, early socialization is important for your Australian Shepherd Golden Retriever mix, as with all dog breeds.
 This will prevent behavioral issues around people, environments, and other pet dogs when your pup is older.

-According to the Kennel Club, a puppy needs 5 minutes of exercise for every month of its life.
+According to the Kennel Club, a puppy needs 5 minutes of exercise every month.
 He must have the opportunity to exercise twice a day.
-As the puppy grows, the amount of exercise can be increased.
+As the puppy grows, the amount of activity can be increased.

 Health Of Australian Shepherd Golden Retriever Mix